trakerr-com/trakerr-python/README.md

 ```

 ### Option 3: Add Custom Data
 You can send custom data as part of your error event if you need to.
+This circumvents the python handler.
 Add these imports:
 ```python
 from trakerr import TrakerrClient from trakerr_client.models import CustomData, CustomStringData